Equal power and influence for women and men – that's what Sweden is aiming for.

 A family policy that supports working parents with the same rights and obligations for both women and men makes it easier for parents in Sweden to find a decent work–life balance.

 Childcare is guaranteed to all parents and the aim is that nursery school should be affordable for all.
 It was in the 1970s that public childcare was reformed and expanded to facilitate for families with two working parents.

 In 1974, Sweden was the first country in the world to replace gender-specific maternity leave with parental leave.
 The so-called parental insurance enabled couples to take six months’ off work per child, with each parent entitled to half of the days.
 However, a father could sign his days over to the mother – and as a result, two decades later, 90 per cent of paternity leave in Sweden was being used by mothers only.

 In 1995, the first pappamånad – ‘daddy month’ – was introduced, with 30 days of leave reserved for the father on a use-it-or-lose-it basis.
 If the father decided not to use that month off work, the couple would lose one month’s paid leave.
-In 2002, this was extended to two ‘daddy months’, or 60 days – and in 2016, to three ‘daddy months’ with 90 days of paid leave reserved for fathers.
-By 2020, fathers were taking 30 per cent of the total number of days available to the couple.
+In 2002, this was extended to two ‘daddy months’, or 60 days.
+And in 2016, to three ‘daddy months’, with 90 days of paid leave reserved for fathers.
+Today, fathers take around 30 per cent of the total number of days available to the couple.

 The relatively high number of fathers on ‘daddy leave’ has caused foreign journalists to wonder why there are so many male nannies in Sweden.
 Others call them ‘latte dads’.

 A crime to buy sexual services

 The Swedish Act on prohibiting the purchase of sexual services from 1999 was the first law to make it illegal to buy sexual services – without punishing the prostitute.